The subject of zeroing

 can be complicated and sometimes confusing depending

-marked in Russian or other languages we may not
+marked in Russian or other languages and we may not

-understand and the operation of some of these scopes
+understand the operation of some of these optics

-military scopes that have a specific purpose or design
+because some are military scopes that have a specific

-that requires them to be sighted in differently.
+purpose or design that requires them to be sighted in

-different than what most of us are used to.
+differently than what we are used to.
+That being said

 While there are a large number of optics on the market and potentially many factors to consider, there is one simple principle to remember: